 -How about being grateful for finding this website?
 Seriously!
 A lot of the information that can help you get things on track is here for free!

 For the next two weeks try spending 5-10 minutes at the beginning of each day thinking about all the things that you’re grateful for.
 Drop the negative and embrace the positive, who knows, it might just be a turning point for you.

 Want to get your dating life handled?Sebastian Callow is a personal dating coach for men in London.
 Unlike other dating services he provides a practical, real-life coaching experience that actually involves meeting and interacting with women in everyday situations.
-If you're unhappy with your dating life and you're hungry for change, personal coaching could be exactly what you need.
+Sebastian helps men develop the comfort and ease to express themselves with raw honesty.
+If you're unhappy with your dating life and you're hungry for change, the Personal Coaching Course could be exactly what you need.